MikeVeling/Process-Bitbow-Data/README.md

 code for running the analysis.
 More details will be provided in the next section.

 ## Running the code
-This code runs on python 2.7.11 with several dependency packages.
-These packages can be installed by running the following code in your terminal
+This code was originally written to run on python 2.7.11.
+However, this version runs on Python 3.7.3. with several dependency packages.
+These packages can be installed with [pip](https://pip.pypa.io/en/stable/installing/) by running the following code in your terminal

 ```
 python -m pip install json